chieftools/dns-resolver/README.md

 ## Custom executor

 The resolver ships with `NetDns2QueryExecutor` (default) and `DigQueryExecutor`.
 You can provide your own by implementing the `DnsQueryExecutor` interface.

+`DigQueryExecutor` requires external `dig` and `jc` binaries.
+If you do not need that integration, the default `NetDns2QueryExecutor` is the simpler and faster choice.

 ```php
 use ChiefTools\DNS\Resolver\Executors\DigQueryExecutor;